howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-This is pretty straighforward.
+This is pretty straightforward.
 You're just reimplementing the same functionality from before with a dedicated function in a different file.
 The `Mutation` resolvers are next.

 #### Adding authentication resolvers